ajaynema/oc-ajay/README.md

 8. Notification from simulator
 9. Performance data from simulator
 10. Dynamic UI from Yang Files
-11. Data Storage for data
+11. Data Storage for device configuration
 12. Device management - "Low-Code"
 13. NLP Interface to YANG Interface
+14. Docker image for easy to deploy and use.

 # Packages